Static for Dynamic: Towards a Deeper Understanding of Dynamic Facial Expressions Using Static Expression Data: Experiments

 \subsubsection{Ablation Study on the Position of MoAE}

 To identify the optimal placement of the MoAE module within the ViT architecture, we conducted ablation studies at different positions.
 Table \ref{tab:combined_table2} shows that placing the MoAE in the last six layers (Later) yields the highest UAR/WAR performance at 43.41\%/53.65\% on FERV39K and 70.58\%/79.37\% on DFEW, respectively.
 In contrast, placing the MoAE in the first six layers (Early) results in a lower UAR/WAR of 43.15\%/53.46\% on FERV39K and 67.93\%/78.42\% on DFEW, suggesting that early placement may hinder the model’s ability to learn generic features.
 Middle and alternate layer placements produce intermediate results.
-These findings indicate that\textbf{\textit{ the MoAE module is most effective in the later layers, where it can enhance task-specific learning by leveraging the learned generic representations.}}
+These findings indicate that {the MoAE module is most effective in the later layers, where it can enhance task-specific learning by leveraging the learned generic representations.
+Conversely, placing them too early could disrupt the formation of these foundational generic features.}